ConorWarrilow/flask_micro_datawarehouse/README.md

-## To-Do
+## Future Additions
-- Finish adding support for querying and pulling in data contained in S3/Blob.
+- Finish adding support for querying, pulling in, and sending data contained in S3/Blob, or other external sources such as Snowflake.
-- Add Account heirarchies (Organization, Account, User, Role)
+- Add Account heirarchies (Organizations, Accounts, Users, Roles).
 - Extend SQLGlot library to allow for GRANT and REVOKE functionalities.
-- Add full RBAC functionalities, similar to snowflakes.
+- Add full RBAC functionalities, similar to snowflake's.